cambialens/lens-api-doc/support.md

 permalink: /support.html
 ---

-- To report any bugs, issues and usability of APIs you can [Create Issue].
+- To report any bugs, issues and usability of APIs you can [create an issue].
 - If you have any issues or concerns regarding your access plan, please email [subscriptions@lens.org](mailto:subscriptions@lens.org).
-- To provide feedback, please use the [Lens Feedback] form.
+- For general questions or to provide feedback, please use the [Lens Feedback] form.

 #### Tips for creating issues:
 - Please provide the API request and response if possible.